day8/re-frame/docs/SubscriptionsCleanup.md

 another high level branch of `app-db`?
 You will have to run around all the views, looking for the paths supplied, knowing which to alter and which to leave alone.
 Fragile.

 No!
-We want our views to declarative ask for data, but they should have no idea where it comes from.
+We want our views to declaratively ask for data, but they should have no idea where it comes from.